sinankeskin/ember-notiflix/README.md

 ## Configuration

 You can change all initial global configuration settings via `config/environment.js` file.
-Notice that seperate notify, report, loading and confirm sections.
+Notice that seperate notify, report, loading, confirm and block sections.

 Please check the [Notiflix documentation](https://www.notiflix.com/documentation) for more initial configuration details.